 Single Registrant Exception

 As highlighted above, the VI Working Group discussed several specific exceptions to prohibitions on vertical integration and cross-ownership.
 One such proposed exception is for single-registrant registries, which were divided into single-user (SRSU) and multiple-user (SRMU) subcategories.
 Under both the proposed SRSU and SRMU exceptions, there is only one registrant of second-level names - the registry itself.
 Under the proposed SRSU exception, the only user of the second-level names is the registry itself; under the proposed SRMU exception, users of the second-level names are both the registry itself and third-parties with specifically defined relationships to the registry.
+Although both SRSU and SRMU were initially discussed by the VI WG, the group as a whole spent most of the time on the Single Registrant Exception focusing on the SRSU and for this reason will refer only to the SRSU in the main body of this report.

 Types of Registries Eligible for SRSU and SRMU Exceptions.
-As discussed further below, several types of SRSUs were proposed by constituencies and WG members.
-The Intellectual Property Constituency (IPC) proposed an SRSU and SRMU exception for a registry for which the gTLD string is an identical match to the registry’s trademark/service mark (a “.brand” registry) and that satisfied additional criteria intended to limit the applicability of the exceptions and to discourage abuse and gaming of the exceptions.
-Several WG participants who are members of the Non-Commercial Stakeholders Group proposed an SRSU exception for non-governmental organization registries (NGOs) (referred to as .ngo registry) in case where a specific membership organization could be identified and the string corresponded to the NGO’s name and also proposed an SRSU exception for cultural, linguistic or non profit organizations.
+As discussed further below, several types of SRSUs were proposed by constituencies, stakeholder groups and individual WG members.
+For example, the Intellectual Property Constituency (IPC) proposed an SRSU exception for a registry for which the gTLD string is an identical match to the registry’s trademark/service mark (a “.brand” registry) and that satisfied additional criteria intended to limit the applicability of the exceptions and to discourage abuse and gaming of the exceptions.
+Several WG participants proposed an SRSU exception for non-governmental organization registries (NGOs) (referred to as .ngo registry) in case where a specific membership organization could be identified and the string corresponded to the NGO’s name and also proposed an SRSU exception for cultural, linguistic or non profit organizations.
+And still others presented a case for an SRSU exception to apply to any entity, that could meet the basic requirements where the only user of the second-level names is the registry itself (regardless of whether being a trademark owner or non-governmental entity).
 [Milton & Avri: Any other criteria, requirements or descriptive text?]

-According to proponents of the SRSU and SRMU exceptions, the principle rationale of the SRSU and SRMU exceptions is to facilitate the participation in the introduction of new gTLDs (a) by entities whose principal business or activity (commercial or not) is not the operation or control of a domain name registry, domain name registrar, or domain name reseller; (b) where the operation of the registry and the provision of domain names is ancillary to the registry operator’s principal line of business and/or the provision of domain names is subordinate to and intended to enhance the registry operator’s provision of goods or services; and (c) by entities whose participation could be impaired if prohibitions on vertical integration or cross ownership applied.
-The SRSU and SRMU structure, along with the type-specific restrictions, is anticipated to preclude the harms attributed to vertical integration and cross ownership for these types of entities.
-The registry controls the use of all second-level names in both the SRSU and SRMU structures, and cannot transfer second level names to third-parties under either structure independent of any transfer or sale of the TLD itself.
+According to proponents of the SRSU exception, the principle rationale of the SRSU exception is to facilitate the participation in the introduction of new gTLDs by entities whose participation could be impaired if prohibitions on vertical integration or cross ownership applied.
+The SRSU structureis anticipated to preclude the harms attributed to vertical integration and cross ownership for these types of entities.
+The registry controls the use of all second-level names in the SRSU structures, and cannot transfer second level names to third-parties under either structure independent of any transfer or sale of the TLD itself.

-IPC-proposed .brand Models.
+[IPC-proposed .brand Models.
 The IPC proposed three models of .brand exceptions:

 .brand SRSU - .brand TLD where the trademark owner is the Registered Name Holder (“RNH”) and user of all second-level names in the TLD.
 No second-level names are registered or delegated to any third party with the exception of wholly owned subsidiaries and otherwise affiliated companies.
 For example, a direct-to-consumer retailer that owned the trademark BUY STUFF would be the registry, sole RNHegistered Name Holder, and sole user of second level domain names, e.g. <locations.buystuff> <clothes.buystuff> or <housewares.buystuff>.